missoso/srl-mh-l3-evpn/README.md

 # Without Ethernet segments

-The configurations that are part of this repository have the Ethernet segment already created but that wasn't the case then from leaf3 there would be one single path to 40.40.40.0/24
+The configurations that are part of this repository have the Ethernet segment already created but if that wasn't the case then from leaf3 there would be one single path to 40.40.40.0/24

 ```bash
 A:leaf3# show route-table